Top 10 Common Uses Of Cloud Computing

 Infrastructure as a service (IaaS) and Platform as a service (PaaS)

-Another common use of cloud computing is infrastructure as a service (IaaS) and platform as a service (PaaS).
+Other everyday uses of cloud computing are infrastructure as a service (IaaS) and platform as a service (PaaS).
 According to Forbes, the global public cloud infrastructure market will grow 35 percent to $120 billion in 2021, driven by the need for scalability, resilience, and agility.

 IaaS and PaaS are two types of cloud service models that provide users with access to cloud-based resources such as computing, storage, networks, operating systems, databases, middleware, frameworks, tools, and applications.
 IaaS allows users to rent virtual servers and storage from cloud technology solutions providers and manage them using web interfaces or APIs.
 PaaS allows users to deploy and run their own applications on cloud platforms without worrying about the underlying infrastructure.